-24. The Entry and Vestry outer doors are well stained panelled oak with bronze ring handles at the Entry.
+- 27. Paint poor outside S Chancel and upper Vestry windows - 28.
+The Entry and Vestry outer doors are well stained panelled oak with bronze ring handles at the Entry.
+At less protected Vestry new stain needed soon.
+A sound herdwood he

 A sound hardwood handrail in the SE garden needs restaining.